It looks like surrogacy could be an amazing option for you!

 Step 4: Complete the surrogacy medical process.
 You will prepare for gestational surrogacy in North Carolina by taking prescribed fertility medications before the embryo transfer.
 This will take place that the intended parents’ fertility clinic.
 The intended parents will pay you medical and travel costs throughout the entire North Carolina surrogacy process.
 Once a physician confirms the pregnancy, you can receive prenatal care from your local obstetrician and prepare for delivery at your choice of a local hospital.

 A surrogate’s right to receive compensation is protected by North Carolina surrogacy laws.
-Typically, the average base pay for first-time surrogates is $45,000 paid in monthly installments throughout the North Carolina surrogacy process, once the pregnancy has been confirmed by a physician.
+Typically, the average surrogate pay for first-time surrogates is $50,000-$90,000 paid in monthly installments throughout the North Carolina surrogacy process, once the pregnancy has been confirmed by a physician.

 Everyone’s North Carolina surrogacy journey is different.
 The best way to learn about how to become a surrogate mother or start the surrogacy process as an intended parent is by speaking with a surrogacy professional in North Carolina.
 Reach out today to learn more!